Geometric Aspects of Covariant Phase Space Formalism: Solution Space Slicings and Surface Charge Integrability: Solution phase space, symplectic form and surface charges

 The $W$-freedom plays a crucial role in the variational principle, as it generates changes in the boundary conditions imposed on the hypersurface $\mathcal{B}$.
 Consequently, the choice of $W$ is partially constrained by the requirement of a well-posed action principle \cite{skenderis2002lecture, deHaro:2000vlm, Henningson:1998gx, Mann:2005yr, Papadimitriou:2005ii, Emparan:1999pm}.
 In the context of holography, this freedom acts as a boundary Lagrangian and corresponds to multitrace deformations of the dual boundary theory \cite{Witten:2001ua, Parvizi:2025shq}.

 By contrast, the $Y$-freedom does not affect the bulk action or its boundary conditions.
 Instead, it modifies the symplectic current/form itself and can be interpreted as the symplectic structure intrinsic to the boundary theory \cite{Parvizi:2025shq}.
-Specifically, it governs the canonical pairing of sources and responses at the corner (the codimension-2 entangling surface).
-As \eqref{Omega-freedom} shows, {$\Omega$ involves two kind of terms that can be written as codimension-2 integrals, integrals over boundary of $\B$, the ``corner terms'' and, codimension-1 integrals (integrals over ${\B}$) that can't be written as corner terms.
-The $Y$-terms are corner terms, while $\boldsymbol{\Theta}_0$ term may also involve corner terms.
-In general one can choose the $Y$-term so that all corner terms are in the $Y$-term and $\boldsymbol{\Theta}_0$ term only involves codimension-1 terms.} Using this, we can decompose the SPS coordinates (fields) $\phi^I$ into ``boundary modes'' $\varphi^a$ {(with $a=1,\cdots,P$)} that span the codimension-2 part of $\Omega$, and the rest of them, the ``bulk modes'' $\varphi^A$ {(with $A=1,\cdots,D-P$)} that span the codimension-1 terms.
-Hence, in general $\Omega$ involves three kind of components, $\Omega_{ab}, \Omega_{aA}, \Omega_{AB}$.
+Specifically, it governs the canonical pairing of sources and responses at the corner (the codimension-2 entangling surface). {As \eqref{Omega-freedom} shows, $\Omega$ involves two kinds of terms: codimension-2 integrals over the boundary of $\mathcal{B}$ (the “corner terms”), and codimension-1 integrals over $\mathcal{B}$ that cannot be reduced to corner terms \cite{Donnelly:2016auv, Speranza:2017gxd, Harlow:2019yfa, Adami:2021kvx, Carrozza:2022xut, Adami:2023wbe, Ball:2024hqe}.} The $Y$-terms are corner terms, while the $\boldsymbol{\Theta}_0$ term may also involve corner terms.
+In general, one can choose the $Y$-term so that all corner terms are in the $Y$-term, and the $\boldsymbol{\Theta}_0$ term only involves codimension-1 terms.
+Using this, we can decompose the SPS coordinates (fields) $\phi^I$ into ``boundary modes'' $\varphi^a$ {(with $a=1,\cdots, P$)} that span the codimension-2 part of $\Omega$, and the rest of them, the ``bulk modes'' $\varphi^A$ {(with $A=1,\cdots, D-P$)} that span the codimension-1 terms.
+Hence, in general $\Omega$ involves three kinds of components, $\Omega_{ab}, \Omega_{aA}, \Omega_{AB}$.
 The components $\Omega_{ab}$ correspond to corner terms, while $\Omega_{aA}$ and $\Omega_{AB}$ generally arise from codimension‑1 integrals.

 We note that there is a redundancy or overlap between the $W$ and $Y$ freedoms: a $W$-term that is exact in spacetime, $\boldsymbol{W}=\mathrm{d} \boldsymbol{Z}$, can be equivalently represented as a shift in the $Y$-freedom via $\boldsymbol{Y}=\delta \boldsymbol{Z}$, where $\boldsymbol{Z}$ is a $(d-2)$-form.
 Physically, just as $\boldsymbol{W}$ can be viewed as a boundary Lagrangian, $\boldsymbol{Z}$ corresponds to a corner Lagrangian term.